How Beginners Can Learn Digital Skills in 2026

 3. Use Free and Trusted Learning Resources

-There are many free learning resources available online that are suitable for beginners.
+Today, there are many free learning resources available online that are suitable for beginners.
+Many platforms now offer structured lessons and guided practice.

 • Educational websites